isaac-campbell-smith/BayWheels/README.md

 It turns out that I was wrong.
 This actually became apparent pretty quickly.
 And I will admit that BayWheels seems to satisfy a pretty cool market niche for weekday commutes.

 <p align="justify">
 If I had been right, some of the observations you might expect to observe is an uptick in weekend rides and a large proportion of trips clocked at 0 zero miles.
 The reality is that BayWheels is much more popular on weekdays during normal commuting hours where the typical ride is about 1 mile.
 That distribution does look different on the weekends, which lends to this conclusion, though doesn't support my initial assumption.
-Sure, there are quite a few trips logged late in the evening, but given the rest of the data and my new found attitude towards these bikes, I'm optimistic these are people making good decisions.
+Sure, there are quite a few trips logged late in the evening, but given the rest of the data and my new found attitude towards these bikes, I'm optimistic these are people mostly making good decisions.
 <p></p>
 <img src="https://raw.githubusercontent.com/isaac-campbell-smith/BayWheels/master/Charts/TripsperDay.png" />
 <p></p>